MakoWish/Faitour/README.md

 You **_must_** change the default settings under `network`, or Faitour will fail to start.
 Ensure the adapter details match what is on your host.

 Optionally, configure logging to fit your needs.
 By default, both file and stdout logging are enabled, but you may turn either or both off.
-If running as a `systemd` service, the stdout logging will be written to the system journal.
+If running as a `systemd` service (default), the stdout logging will be written to the systemd journal.

 Here is a snippet from the default `config.yml`: